Skip to content

 Proxy Servers

-• Proxy Pass: The Nginx configuration includes a location / block that forwards requests to the local Open WebUI instance:
+• Routing Rule: The location block / proxies requests to the internal Open WebUI instance.

 proxy_pass http://127.0.0.1:8080;